 If you believe that your employer has dismissed you unfairly, you should appeal the decision.
 Some selection reasons that would classify as an unfair dismissal include:

 - Sexual orientation

 - Membership status of a trade union

-We always recommend you appeal to your employer directly first.
-If that does not lead to a mutual resolution, you should consider talking to a third-party tribunal.
-To find external support and resources, read our list of support and resources for redundant workers.
+We recommend you appeal directly to your employer first if you’re facing compulsory redundancy.
+If that doesn’t lead to a mutual resolution, you should consider talking to a third-party tribunal.
+For help finding external support, read our list of support and resources for redundant workers.

 Although it may be difficult to stay positive, compulsory redundancy can lead to a range of opportunities, such as the chance to retrain, refresh your skills or make a career change.

 Refreshing a Career is packed with information for workers who’ve faced redundancy including redundancy assistance, job application tips and CV writing tips.
 Be sure to check out our redundant workers’ jobs board for all the latest opportunities in your area.